dmnkvd/Archive-Transcoding-Tools/README.md

 # Outcomes
 There are two main results of the project:
-1. A participatory Drawing Room, which explores the subjectivity of interpretation.
+1. A *participatory Drawing Room*, which explores the subjectivity of interpretation.
-2. A dynamic installation, incorporating the drawings from the prior stage, which seeks to raise discussion about the objectivity of archiving and classification.
+2. An *installation proposal*, incorporating the drawings from the prior stage, which seeks to raise discussion about the objectivity of archiving and classification.

+Check out a playthrough of the outcome [here](https://drive.google.com/file/d/1frYxLDNrt8MDwvdfmX6y1JicNBOkDLwc/view?usp=sharing).

 # Conclusion
 The original goal of this project was to develop diverse tools to encourage the conservation of cultural memory of a given artefact from the IISG.
 The process has unfolded in several different directions – it is important to note that the realised translation is only one small step in a newly-begun bigger exploration.